rubberneck/sublime-mattermost-post/README.md

 ## Keybindings
 I don't set a default key binding.

-You can use ctrl+shift+p then "Preferences: Mattermost Post Key Bindings"
+You can use ctrl+shift+p then "Preferences: Key Bindings"

 Example
 ```json